StormTrooper008/ForensixEML/README.md

 # ForensixEML
 **⚠️ AI Notice**

 This is a vibe coded program but under human supervision.
-It was for a hackathon but could evolve into something new and improved.
-Something better
+It was for a hackathon (Smart India Hackathon 2026) but could evolve into something new and improved.
+Something better.

 ---